techy4shri/KMP-Intrusion-Detection-System/README.md

 ## Contributing

-Contributions are welcome!
-Please fork the repository and create a pull request with your changes.
+This is a personal project and as such, no contributions are welcome at the moment.

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for details. (to be added)

 ## Contact